ds004/fmriSims/ReadMe.md

 -`lambda_optval`: the optimal fitted regularization parameter for each parcel.

 -`PvalNet`: a matrix that gives pvalues for each observation and region.
-This is a (number of parcels)x(number of events * number of subjects) matrix.
+This is a (number of parcels)x(number of conditions * number of subjects) matrix.

 -`ObNet`: the observed state of each region.
 Obtained by thresholding the PvalNet.
 Has the same structure as `PvalNet`